hackle/blogger/src/raw/the-const-trickery.md

-If you are looking for a good example of taking something simple and turn it into something indistinguishable from magic, look no further, I have just the thing: the `Const` type.
+If you are looking for a good example of taking something simple and turning it into something indistinguishable from magic, look no further, I have just the thing: the `Const` type.

 ## definition